vancouverwill/php_algorithms/graphs/graphs.md

 - compute topological ordering of a directed acyclic graph
 - compute connected components in directed graphs
 - works with a stack data structure LIFO

+# Strongly Connected Components

+- Reflexive : Every vertex v is strongly connected to itself.
+- Symmetric : If v is strongly connected to w, then w is strongly connected to v.
+- Transitive : If v is strongly connected to w and w is strongly connected to x, then v is also strongly connected to x.